Angophora leiocarpa: Description

 Angophora leiocarpa is a tree that typically grows to a height of 25 m and forms a lignotuber.
 It has smooth pink to orange or greyish bark that is shed in small patches.
 Young plants and coppice regrowth have sessile leaves that are narrow lance-shaped, 45-140 mm long and 7-28 mm wide with a stem-clasping base, and arranged in opposite pairs.
 Adult leaves are also arranged in opposite pairs, lance-shaped or curved, 55-160 mm long and 6-25 mm wide tapering to a petiole 6-15 mm long.
 The flower buds are arranged on the ends of branchlets on a branched, glabrous peduncle 9-32 mm long, each branch of the peduncle with three, rarely seven buds, on pedicels 3-8 mm long.
 Mature buds are globe-shaped, 4-7 mm long and 4-6 mm wide with a smooth to slightly ribbed floral cup and petals about 3 mm long and 3-4 mm wide.
 Flowering has been observed from November to February and the fruit is a thin-walled, barrel-shaped to cup-shaped capsule 10-15 mm long and 7-12 mm wide with the valves enclosed in the fruit.

 Taxonomy and naming

 Rusty gum was first formally described in 1986 by Gregory John Leach from an unpublished description by Lawrie Johnson and given the name Angophora costata subsp. leiocarpa from specimens collected near Warialda High School in 1976.
 In 1988 Kevin Thiele and Pauline Ladiges raised it to species status as Angophora leiocarpa.
-The specific epithet (leiocarpa) is derived from the ancient Greek leios meaning "smooth" and karpon meaning "fruit", distinguishing this Angophora from others in the genus.
-A 2021 molecular analysis of the genus confirmed it was genetic divergent from the two A. costata subspecies, and in fact showed some hybridization with Angophora floribunda.
+The specific epithet leiocarpa is derived from the ancient Greek leios meaning 'smooth' and karpon 'fruit', distinguishing this Angophora from others in the genus.
+A 2021 molecular analysis of the genus confirmed it was genetically divergent from the two A. costata subspecies, and in fact showed some hybridization with Angophora floribunda.